-Slovenia’s political leaders are scrambling to avoid an early vote as the largest parties are engulfed in scandal.
+Slovenia’s political leaders are scrabbling to avoid an early vote as the largest parties are engulfed in scandal.
 Jansa and former Positive Slovenia leader Zoran Jankovic were both accused by the anti-corruption agency of hiding private assets as the nation tries to avoid a financial bailout and emerge from recession with no finance minister at the helm.

 “The government is in a state of disarray,” Timothy Ash, an emerging markets economist at Standard Bank Plc in London said in a report today.
 Positive Slovenia is “most eager to avoid early elections.”